Howard Firby: Canadian Dolphin Swim team

-Cardinal SC, Killarny Swim Club
+Cardinal SC, Killarney Swim Club

 From 1967-69, Firby coached the Cardinal Swim Club in Winnipeg, Manitoba, due to an attractive $11,000 a yr. salary, and their 50-metre Pan American Games Pool.
 Accepting the Cardinal Club position, he became one of the few Canadian full-time professional swim coaches.
 While in Winnipeg, Firby also taught physical education at the University of Manitoba, and helped coach the University of Manitoba Swim Team for about two years.
-In September 1969, he returned to greater Vancouver to Coach the Killarny Swim Club at Vancouver's Killarney Community Center, pleased to be back in his former hometown with a few former swimmers, and tired of the cooler weather in Winnipeg which affected his bad leg.
+In September 1969, he returned to greater Vancouver to Coach the Killarney Swim Club at Vancouver's Killarney Community Center, pleased to be back in his former hometown with a few former swimmers, and tired of the cooler weather in Winnipeg which affected his bad leg.
 He later coached the North Vancouver Club.

 Consulting, CASA Director, Swimtec Toronto

 From 1969-1972, in addition to occasional coaching, he worked on a swimming rules book, and toured the country giving advice to swim clubs on coaching methods and organization.
 Frequently on the move, in May 1972, Firby left Vancouver for Ottawa to advise the Canadian government on how to attract world class swimmers for the 1976 Montreal Olympics.
 From 1970-1972, he was a served as Director and National Technical Advisor to the Canadian Amateur Swimming Association.
 He then spent six months at Fort Lauderdale's International Swimming Hall of Fame in the U.S., primarily as an artist.
-In November 1973, Firby, worked with a $15,000 Canadian government award granted for one year to Swimtec Ontario to head a group of internationally qualified coaches to train top level Candian swimmers.
+In November 1973, Firby, worked with a $15,000 Canadian government award granted for one year to Swimtec Ontario to head a group of internationally qualified coaches to train top level Canadian swimmers.
 The top level training occurred at the coach-owned Swimtec Club in Toronto, Ontario, where Firby coached for a period with Coach Nick Thierry.
 Thierry and Firby became members of the Canadian Swim Coaches and Teachers Association Hall of Fame in 2014.
 During this time, Firby was a national coach and coordinator of the Canadian Amateur Swimming Association.